The Best place to go Dog Sledding in Banff National Park

 At the end of our trip, we rewarded the dogs for a job well done with a big piece of frozen chicken.
 They each caught it like a tennis ball and devoured it with delight as we gave them big hugs and pats for working so hard for us today.

-The dogs take turns running so after their tour, they get to relax in their kennels while the next set of dogs goes out with the next group.
+The dogs take turns running, so after their tour, they relax in their kennels while the next set of dogs goes out with the next group.
 I never knew how much these dogs love their kennels until we went dogsledding with WinterDance and saw the excitement in their eyes when they saw the trucks.

 Tips for Dog Sledding in Banff